 RETURN

 The return journey always seems shorter than the ascent.
 As you near the halfway point of the hill, you’ll encounter a fork.
 Take the left path at the fork; if you miss it, you’ll pass through the banana plantation, but make sure to turn left when you see the blue cable car sign.
 The path through the banana plantation is paved but unshaded.
 Along the way, you’ll come across some interesting boulder formations on the left.
-The trail eventually merges near the launchpad area.
+The trail eventually merges near the launchpad area (camp area).

 We were relieved to make it back without getting lost on the relatively unmarked trail.
 The path was quiet on the weekday, and the only hikers we encountered was a group of students leaving the peak just as we arrived.